Pile of Tires

 Deadline: Tire performance reporting is due May 31 of each year.

-Note: as a PRO, you cannot report new tire supply data on behalf of your producers – they will have to log into their Registry account once a year to provide this information and pay the required Registry fee.
+Note: as a PRO, you cannot report tire supply data on behalf of your producers – they will have to log into their Registry account once a year to provide this information and pay the required program fee.

 RequirementDeadline

-Register with the AuthorityWithin 30 days of being retained by a producer
+Register with RPRAWithin 30 days of being retained by a producer

-Submit an annual Performance Report on your own activities in 2022May 31, 2023
+Submit an annual Performance Report, which reports on your own collection and management activities in 2024May 31, 2025

 Unless otherwise stated, all information must be submitted through RPRA’s Registry.